Euclidean plane and its relatives; a minimalist introduction: Overview

-We use so called \emph{metric approach} introduced by Birkhoff.
-It means that we define Euclidean plane as a \emph{metric space} which satisfies a list of properties.
+We use the so-called \textit{metric approach} introduced by Birkhoff.
+It means that we define the Euclidean plane as a \textit{metric space} that satisfies a list of properties (\textit{axioms}).
 This way we minimize the tedious parts which are unavoidable in the more classical Hilbert's approach.
-At the same time the students have chance to learn basic geometry of metric spaces.
+At the same time, the students have a chance to learn the geometry of metric spaces.

-Euclidean geometry is discussed in the the chapters \ref{chap:metr}--\ref{chap:triangle}.
-In the Chapter~\ref{chap:metr} we give all definitions necessary to formulate the axioms; it includes metric space, lines, angle measure, continuous maps and congruent triangles.
-In the Chapter~\ref{chap:axioms}, we formulate the axioms and prove immediate corollaries.
-In the chapters \ref{chap:half-planes}--\ref{chap:parallel} we develop Euclidean geometry to a dissent level.
-In Chapter~\ref{chap:triangle} we give the most classical theorem of triangle geometry; this chapter included mainly as an illustration.